List of Star Wars creatures: Gorog

+Graiveh

-GraivehGraivehs originate from the planet Ealor, and are dangerous bipedal predators that are considered "pre-sentients" by the scientists of the Galactic Empire, as they seem to almost achieve sentience.
+Graivehs originate from the planet Ealor, and are dangerous bipedal predators that are considered "pre-sentients" by the scientists of the Galactic Empire, as they seem to almost achieve sentience.
 They grow up to 2.5 m (8.2 ft) tall and possess great eyesight.

+Graul

-GraulGrauls originate from the planet Dantooine and walk like gorillas.
+Grauls originate from the planet Dantooine and walk like gorillas.
 Their colors range from green to reddish orange and are about the size of rancors.

+Grazer

-GrazerGrazers are fat animals with spikes on their backs and large udders.
+Grazers are fat animals with spikes on their backs and large udders.
 They live on Alderaan, Gestron, and Haruun Kal.

+Great oopik

-Great oopikGreat oopiks, flightless creatures from the planet Paramatan with vestigial wings, seem to be the evolutionary link between reptiles and avians.
+Great oopiks, flightless creatures from the planet Paramatan with vestigial wings, seem to be the evolutionary link between reptiles and avians.
 They also use echolocation to seek their food and stun them with powerful ultrasonic waves emitted from their throat sacs.
 They also possess a sac below their backs.
 This lethal sac emits a toxic odor when stimulated.

+Greysor

-GreysorGreysors are monkey-like creatures that live on Naboo, Mimban and Cholganna.
+Greysors are monkey-like creatures that live on Naboo, Mimban and Cholganna.
 Gungans are known to keep them as pets.

+Grotseth

-GrotsethGrotseths are dangerous predatory fish on the ocean planet Baralou.
+Grotseths are dangerous predatory fish on the ocean planet Baralou.
 They hunt in packs, grow up to 4 m (13.1 ft) in length and are covered in many small razor-sharp shells.

+Gualamas

-GualamasGualamas are docile and swift quadrupeds native to Naboo.
+Gualamas are docile and swift quadrupeds native to Naboo.
 They are seen usually in herds, are white with long, swinging tails, and horns atop their heads.
 They are smaller relatives of gualaras.

+Gullipuds

-GullipudsGullipuds are self-inflating creatures, used in gullipud ball games on planets like Naboo, Manaan, Selonia and Drall.
+Gullipuds are self-inflating creatures, used in gullipud ball games on planets like Naboo, Manaan, Selonia and Drall.

+Gundark

-GundarkGundarks are large, long-eared primates, native to the jungle planet of Poiu-Trewq.
+Gundarks are large, long-eared primates, native to the jungle planet of Poiu-Trewq.
 Surprisingly solitary for primates, they are noted for both their great strength and their fierce tempers.

 H

+Hanadaks

-HanadakHanadaks are like a cross between a baboon and a bear.
+Hanadaks are like a cross between a baboon and a bear.
 They hibernate during the winters on Hok and have a fierce temper.

+Hoska

-HoskaHoska are grazers herd beasts living on the plains of the planet Essowyn, and are primary source of food for the Saurton, the local sentient species.
+Hoska are grazers herd beasts living on the plains of the planet Essowyn, and are primary source of food for the Saurton, the local sentient species.

+Howlers

-HowlersHowlers are carnivorous, reptilian quadrupeds that may be native to Yavin 4.
+Howlers are carnivorous, reptilian quadrupeds that may be native to Yavin 4.
 They attack prey mainly by lunging and clawing, but they do have an ear-splitting howl that they use to stun prey.
 They make an appearance on the video game Jedi Academy.

 I

+Ishi Tib

-Ishi TibIshi Tib are an amphibious species native to Tibrin.
+Ishi Tib are an amphibious species native to Tibrin.

+Ikopi

-IkopiIkopis are fleet-footed ungulates that live on the plains of Naboo.
+Ikopis are fleet-footed ungulates that live on the plains of Naboo.

+Iriazes

-IriazesIriazes are bipedal ungulates with one horn, a long kangaroo-like tail and brown fur.
+Iriazes are bipedal ungulates with one horn, a long kangaroo-like tail and brown fur.
 They live on Muunilinst and Dantooine.

 J

+Jyykle vulture

-Jyykle vultureJyykle vultures are solitary creatures that live on Mimban and Kashyyyk.
+Jyykle vultures are solitary creatures that live on Mimban and Kashyyyk.
 They are extremely temperamental and often attack without warning.